abdurrehmansiddiqui10498/My-phone-Interface/README.md

 # My-phone-Interface
-  This is to show how to use Tkinter and GUi to make a phone interface
+  This is to show how to use Tkinter and GUI to make a phone interface